AI-and-Inclusion/ai-and-inclusion.github.io/home.md

 #### Important Dates

-- April 23, 2021 - Workshop paper submission deadline
+- April 30, 2021 - Workshop paper submission deadline (extend)
-- April 30, 2021 - Notification
+- May 10, 2021 - Notification
-- May 10, 2021 - Camera-ready versions due
+- May 17, 2021 - Camera-ready versions due
 - June 21-22, 2021 - Workshops and Tutorials.

 _\*All submission deadlines are midnight in the Anywhere on Earth (AoE) time zone._